+Want to cool down your house without turning on the AC?
 Keep your home comfortable even on the hottest days using these simple cooling methods.

-1Closely monitor the temperature both inside and out with an indoor/outdoor thermometer.
-When it is cooler outside, open up windows and doors to ventilate.
+1 Ventilate when you can.
+Closely monitor temperatures both inside and out with an indoor/outdoor thermometer (below).
+When outdoor temperatures are cooler than indoor temps, open up windows and doors to expel the indoor heat and allow the cooler air inside.
 (Be sure your windows and doors have adequate screens to prevent an influx of bugs.)

-If you have operable skylights or transom windows high on walls, open them to let out super-heated air and create convection currents.
+If you have operable skylights or transom windows high on walls, be sure to open them to let out super-heated air and create convection currents.

 2 Become a fan of fans.
 Electric fans, ceiling fans, box fans, and whole-house fans can all contribute significantly to cooler temps in your home.
 Using an electric fan instead of your air conditioner delivers cool air exactly where it is needed, rather than chilling out the entire house.

-3Reduce heat gain by closing drapes, shades or blinds, and use shelters to prevent direct sunlight from streaming in through windows on the south- and west-facing sides of the house.
+3 Minimize heat gain.
+Obviously, your house will feel cooler if the heat can’t get inside in the first place.
+Close drapes, shades or blinds, and use shelters to prevent direct sunlight from streaming in through windows on the south- and west-facing sides of the house.

 4 Reduce indoor humidity to make room air feel cooler.
-Minimize midday washing and drying of clothes, showering, and cooking.
+Minimize midday clothes washing and drying, showering, and cooking.
 When you must do these, turn on ventilating fans to help extract warm, moist air.

 5Turn off heat-generating lights and appliances unless you absolutely need them.
 Incandescent lights, in particular, generate more heat than you might think.
-When it’s time to cook, opt for the barbecue instead of the range.
+If possible, switch from incandescents to LED or CFL bulbs.

 6Weatherize your home to reduce the loss of conditioned air.
 Employ caulk and weatherstripping to cut back on the transfer of air around windows and doors.

 For hot climates, sun-control types are most effective, but be aware that they will also reduce the amount of light that comes in through the windows.
-In climates where cold seasons are a problem, choose a combination film (but do not apply it to south-facing windows if you want to benefit from the sun’s warmth during winter).
+In climates where cold seasons are a problem, choose a combination film—but do not apply it to south-facing windows if you want to benefit from the sun’s warmth during winter.

-8Let hot air out of your attic (and, hence, your whole house) by installing a ridge vent and possibly roof vents.
+8 Let hot air out of your attic (and, hence, your whole house) by installing a ridge vent and possibly roof vents.
 And let cooler air be drawn in by soffit or eave vents.
 (For more on ventilation, see Ventilating Your Home and Understanding House Vent Options.)

 If you try all of these measures but are still suffering from the heat, maybe it’s time to consider installing a window air conditioner.
 (See the section on room air conditioners for information on how to select an efficient, high-quality model.)